webplatform/docs/html/elements/button/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|The "button" tag is one of many ways to create buttons on an HTML page.
-A web developer can also use the "input" tag in conjunction with type="button" or by styling an "a" tag to achieve the same functionality.
-However, those may be harder and their results may not be as clean.}}
+{{Summary_Section|The "button" tag is one of many ways to create buttons on an HTML page_ A web developer can also use the "input" tag in conjunction with type="button" or by styling an "a" tag to achieve the same functionality.
+However, those may be harder and their results may not be as clean.
+}}
 {{Markup_Element
 |DOM_interface=dom/HTMLButtonElement
 }}